Photo by Matthew Henry / Unsplash

 to the main

 branch.
-To do that, we need to create a deployment request.
-Remember, the main branch can't be updated directly (connect to shell and execute the script)
+We need to create a deployment request; remember, the main branch can't be updated directly (connect to shell and execute the script)

 Run the command below to create a deploy request: